KristiforMilchev/shadowkeep-presentation/README.md

 ## Contributing

+Please reach out to me, before starting to work on something.
+I am not a control freak, just want to make sure we are not duplicating stuff.

+Simply open an issue with the intended changes that you want to make.

+If you are interested in helping out with some of the features that i have planned to add and are not sure of what to work on i have a backlog for you, reach out and i will make sure you have pleanty to do. :)

 We welcome contributions from the community to make Shadowkeep even better.
 To contribute, follow these steps:

 1. Fork the Shadowkeep repository.